techgeek68/aws-access-playbook/docs/2-Account-Creation-&-Free-Tier-Guidance.md

-Here is the fact-checked and refined version of your guide.
-Notes on corrections are highlighted inline where relevant.

----

 # AWS Account Creation & Free Tier Guidance

 This guide walks you through creating an AWS account via the AWS Management Console, covering Free Tier benefits and how to monitor your usage to avoid unexpected charges.